Choking: First aid

-Choking occurs when a foreign object becomes lodged in the throat or windpipe, blocking the flow of air.
+Choking occurs when a foreign object lodges in the throat or windpipe, blocking the flow of air.
 In adults, a piece of food often is the culprit.
 Young children often swallow small objects.
-Because choking cuts off oxygen to the brain, administer first aid as quickly as possible.
+Because choking cuts off oxygen to the brain, give first aid as quickly as possible.

 The universal sign for choking is hands clutched to the throat.
 If the person doesn't give the signal, look for these indications: